ynput/ops-repo-automation/README.md

 These should be dedicated github actions custom implemented and maintained by input to allow full control.
 These are supposed to handle standalone functional parts of the workflow logic to be easy to use.

-They are also supposed to include there own unit-tests to verify they do work as expected and any changes don't break critical logic.
+They are also supposed to include their own unit-tests to verify they do work as expected and any changes don't break critical logic.
 They can be implemented in either raw bash scripts, python code as seen in [Github-Query](https://github.com/ynput/github-query) or as a docker.

 Right now only one exists but there are more to come.